Weights for relative motives; relation with mixed complexes of sheaves: The Chow weight structure: two constructions and basic properties

 \subsection{Functoriality of $w_{\chow}$}

 Now we study (left and right) weight-exactness of the motivic image functors.
 These statements are very similar to the properties of pure complexes of constructible sheaves.
-This is no surprise at all, see \S\ref{sperv} below.
-Below $S,X,Y$ (and hence also $Z$, $U$, and all $S_l^\al$) will be reasonable.
+This is not surprising; cf. \S\ref{sperv} below.
+In this subsection $S,X,Y$ (and hence also $Z$, $U$, and all $S_l^\al$) will be reasonable.

 \begin{theo} I The functor $-(1)[2](=\otimes \q(1)[2])$ and its inverse $-(-1)[-2]:\dmcs\to\dmcs$ are weight-exact with respect to $\wchow$ for any $S$.